 All modern cars have a fuel pump, and this is what you are going to use to siphon out the gas.
 If you have set up the wire correctly then the fuel pump should also work as intended.
 Make sure that before you start the car is that you have already attached a hose to the fuel rail which leads into a gas canister.
 It is very important that this hose fits the fuel rail and it is not loose as once you start the car the fuel pump will start pumping fuel through the fuel rail and into your gas canister through the hose.

 How to siphon out gas from one car to another?

-In case you own an SUV and try to siphon out gas from a smaller car than it is very important that you actually position your SUV on a lower elevation, this way gravity will work for you and not against you.
-The anti siphon device on the gas tank of some cars will make this extremely difficult.
+In case you own an SUV and try to siphon out gas from a smaller car then it is very important that you actually position your SUV on a lower elevation, this way gravity will work for you and not against you.
+The anti-siphon device on the gas tank of some cars will make this extremely difficult.